Florence Katono is the Pitman PA of the Year 2015 & Publicity Secretary of the Bank of Uganda Administrative Assistants Association (BUAA)

 I have started groundworks on a PA magazine to connect Assistants in the region; Uganda, Kenya, Tanzania, Rwanda and Burundi.
 For the first year, I intend to reach out to Assistants in Uganda then roll out to other countries with time.
 The biggest challenge for Assistants is the lack of recognition and appreciation for their role.
 As such, many Assistants are kept out of training programmes.
 I hope the magazine will be used as a platform to share knowledge and experiences.

 Strategic Partnerships – No man is an island; we need to benchmark with others.
 In light of the same, I intend to establish strategic partnerships as a means of exchanging knowledge and ideas.
-I have already connected with Executive Secretary Magazine, Pitman Training and Be the Ultimate Assistant.
+I have already connected with Executive Support Magazine, Pitman Training and Be the Ultimate Assistant.
 Bonnie Low-Kramen extended a free version of her book to Assistants in Africa.
 IAAP has also extended scholarships to attend the PA Summit in Kentucky, USA.

 In an effort to spread the good word, I have started free inspirational talks to University students pursuing secretarial and administrative studies.
 I am scheduled to speak at Makerere University Business School, Uganda Christian University, Kyambogo University, Busitema University and Gulu University, all here in Uganda.